thedavecarroll/powershell.anovelidea.org/_posts/2018-08-25-updatable-help.md

 ## TLS

 Checking the security protocol that my default PowerShell session used, I clearly see why my testing failed.
-I included the TLS 1.2 protocol and tested the URL again.
+I included the TLS 1.2 protocol and tested the URL again successfully.

 ```powershell
 [Net.ServicePointManager]::SecurityProtocol